pushpabrol/ldaps-http-api-ad-ldap/README.md

-# ldap-api-http
+# ad-ldap-api-http

-- A project showing how to use a HTTP API template for hosting a custom database connection to LDAP.
-This API is called via the auth0 custom database login script to login the user
+- A project showing how to use a HTTP API template for hosting a custom database connection to AD using LDAP.
+This API is called via the auth0 custom database login script to login, create , update , change password of the user

 - The required settings in the configuration.js ( please rename configuration.sample.js to configuration.js)
 ```
 LDAP_URL :'ldap://xxxxx:389', -- The LDAP Url